sql-machine-learning/elasticdl/docs/designs/data_transform.md

 ### SQL

 User can write SQL to do the analysis and transform work with [built-in functions](https://www.alibabacloud.com/help/doc-detail/96342.htm?spm=a2c63.p38356.b99.111.27e27309rgC5m1) or [UDF(User Defined Function)](https://www.alibabacloud.com/blog/udf-development-guide-with-maxcompute-studio_594738).
-But we can't use SQL to transform the data for serving.
-We need reimplement the transform logic in the model serving engine.
+But SQL and UDF are only suitable for batch processing, we can't use SQL to transform the data for serving.
+We need reimplement the transform logic with other programming languages in the model serving engine.
 It may bring the training/serving skew.

 ### Internal System